Obama’s $ 75 Billion Mortgage Bailout, And Why It’s Doomed To Fail

 Seeking to stabilize the foundering housing market, President Obama is offering a plan to help as many as nine million families refinance their mortgages or avoid foreclosure, according to a summary released by the White House on Wednesday morning.
+One way that many people are gaining mortgages already is through a subprime mortgage, which enables those with bad credit scores to gain the loans they need to purchase a home.
+Obama’s plan is very different from this.

 The plan, which is more ambitious than expected, would spend $75 billion to help keep as many as four million families in their homes, and would help as many as five million more refinance their mortgages to take advantage of lower interest rates.
+It could also help those who wish to apply for a mortgage as a first time buyer.

 “The plan not only helps responsible homeowners on the verge of defaulting, but prevents neighborhoods and communities from being pulled over the edge too,” the White House said in a fact sheet.